DaFrik/MessageProcessorService/README.md

 Usage
 ================
-Read the sameple code in ProcessController
+Read the sample code in ProcessController

 Library Used
 ============